aaravj4/BSE_Template_Portfolio/index.md

 ```

 # What you need:
 All you need for an image recognition project like this is a computer compatible with Python 3.6 or later(for OpenCV), which should have a working camera.
+A cheap option for this would be a Raspberry Pi 4 B, which can handle a library like OpenCV.

 | **Part** | **What the item is used for** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|